Dawn-of-Light-PS/Patch_Archive/README.md

 ![dowlogo](https://i.imgur.com/l7rGspB.png)

+# Dawn of Light

-Dawn of Light is a World of Warcraft Private Server, focused on creating a Vanilla+ Like experience, which can be compared to the version hosted by Blizzard known as Season of Discovery.
+Dawn of Light is a World of Warcraft private server focused on creating a Vanilla+ experience, similar to Blizzard's **Season of Discovery**.

 ## Installation

-Download the latest content from the [releases](https://github.com/Dawn-of-Light-PS/Patch_Archive/releases) page
+1. Download the latest content from the [Releases](https://github.com/Dawn-of-Light-PS/Patch_Archive/releases) page.

 ## Contributing

-- Dawn of Light developer team
+- Contributions are made by the **Dawn of Light developer team**.

-- Free available online resources
+- Resources also include **freely available online materials**.

 ## License

-None, its just patches.
-Use as you wish
+This project does not include a license.
+It consists of patches and can be used as you wish.